james-sullivan/botc-visualizer/README.md

-# Blood on the Clocktower Visualizer
+# Claude Plays Blood on the Clocktower

 A React & TypeScript single-page application for visualizing game logs from the social deduction game *Blood on the Clocktower*.